little-pinecone/interview-questions/java.md

 Heap memory stores objects according to their age.

-1. `Young Generation`:
+`Young Generation`

-* stores new objects;
+1. Stores new objects.
-* if an object lives long enough it is promoted to Old Generation;
+2. Is cleared with `minor garbage collection`.
-* is cleared with `minor garbage collection`.
+3. If an object lives long enough it is promoted to Old Generation.

-2. `Old Generation`:
+`Old Generation`

-* stores the objects promoted from Young Generation;
+1. Stores the objects promoted from Young Generation.
-* is cleared with `major garbage collection`.
+2. Is cleared with `major garbage collection`.

 ## Metaspace